11-09-2012 01:13 PM

 The Win8 TouchSmart I'm using doesn't have touch screen sound whatsoever, so I can't test if this works on my computer.
 I hope it will work for you though.
 I bet that sound is annoying!
 Best of luck.

-Clicking "Accept as Solution" on a reply that solves your issue makes it easier for other people to find solutions.
+Clicking "Accept as Solution" on a reply that solves your problem makes it easier for other people to find solutions.

 01-12-2013 10:58 AM